Scientists discover new genetic disease that delays brain development in children

-Category: Environment Hits: 2Scientists have discovered a new genetic disease, which causes some children's brains to develop abnormally, resulting in delayed intellectual development and often early onset cataracts.
+Category: Environment Hits: 6Scientists have discovered a new genetic disease, which causes some children's brains to develop abnormally, resulting in delayed intellectual development and often early onset cataracts.
 The majority of patients with the condition, which is so new it doesn't have a name yet, were also microcephalic, a birth defect where a baby's head is smaller than expected when compared to babies of the same sex and age.

 Read more https://www.sciencedaily.com/releases/2021/04/210402162944.htm